-- Standard: Open to all eligible researchers.
+- Fast-Start: For emerging researchers, capped at \$120,000 per year for up to three years. - Standard: Open to all eligible researchers.
 Amount of funding is flexible, dependent on the panel and is capped (maximum \$320,000 per year for up to three years).
-These are larger than Fast-Start applications.
+These are larger than Fast-Start proposals.
 Funding can be sought for up to three years. - Marsden Fund Council Award: Open to all eligible researchers.
 Approximately 3 times larger than Standard grants; up to \$1 million per year for up to 3 years.